LajosPolya/aws-cdk-templates/deploy-alb-with-ecs-fargate-from-ecr/README.md

 ## Destruction :boom:

+> [!WARNING]
-> **Warning** The compute instance(s) deployed by this app is/are open to the public internet and can be accessed by anyone.
+> The compute instance(s) deployed by this app is/are open to the public internet and can be accessed by anyone.
 To prevent runaway cost, always destroy this AWS environment when it's not in use.

 ### \*nix/Mac